 Anyway, these are some of the best things to buy during a trip to Israel:

 - Nuts and dried fruits – You’ll find huge and delicious nuts and fruits in the markets.
-Here we really need to highlight the dates – they are the best we ever tried!
+Here we really need to highlight the dates – they are the best we have ever tried!

 - Spices – another thing you’ll find in every market and a mandatory gift to any foodie.
-Out of the hundreds of different spices we need to highlight Za’atar – a blend of Mediterranean spices used in Israeli cooking and one of the best ways of keeping a memory of Israel at home.
+Out of the hundreds of different spices, we need to highlight Za’atar – a blend of Mediterranean spices used in Israeli cooking and one of the best ways of keeping a memory of Israel at home.